 - Replace glass water bowls with metal, plastic, or any environmentally-friendly alternative that won’t cause a possible fire hazard.
 When left unattended for just a second on outside wooden decks, they can get knocked over, heat up, and catch fire.

-- Store leashes, collars, crates, and cat carriers near the doors and planned emergency exits of your house.
+- Store leashes, collars, dog crates, cat carriers, and pet strollers near the doors and planned emergency exits of your house.
 When you are away, let your pets remain in the main living area for easy rescue in case you need to evacuate or remove them from the house quickly.

 - Items such as fire alert window clings can help firefighters identify the room your pets are located in, and identify the number of pets in the house to ensure everyone is evacuated when needs be, especially in case of any unforeseen natural disasters.
 Fix one of these clings to the window of the room you keep your pets in when you are away.
 Remember to keep it updated with the number of pets residing with you and your current phone number–also add a secondary contact, just to be safe.